What Is WeeChat?

 ~/.weechat/python/, and add a symbolic link to it in the

 ~/.weechat/python/autoload/ directory to make the script load automatically when WeeChat starts:

 $ cd ~/.weechat/python $ wget https://raw.githubusercontent.com/s3rvac/weechat-notify-send/master/notify_send.py $ cd ~/.weechat/python/autoload $ ln -s ../notify_send.py

-The plugin allows you to set the following options, either by running
+The script allows you to set the following options, either by running

-/set plugins.var.python.notify_send.XXX YYY or by using the iset.pl plugin.
+/set plugins.var.python.notify_send.XXX YYY or by using the iset.pl script.

 notify_on_highlights: Send notifications on highlights.
 Default: